-A great deal more research has been done regarding Chronic Fatigue Syndrome (CFS); both Epstein Barr and Herpes Virus 6 have been connected to Chronic Fatigue Syndrome; as many as 70% of those diagnosed with Fibromyalgia are also diagnosed with Chronic Fatigue Syndrome, and there is much debate as to whether Fibro and CFS may be two separate entities or two ends of the same spectrum.
+More research has been done regarding Chronic Fatigue Syndrome (CFS); both Epstein Barr and Herpes Virus 6 have been connected to Chronic Fatigue Syndrome; as many as 70% of those diagnosed with Fibromyalgia are also diagnosed with Chronic Fatigue Syndrome, and there is much debate as to whether Fibro and CFS may be two separate entities or two ends of the same spectrum.

-Of course, all of that brings us to the recent findings o f Dr.’s Duffy and Pridgen at the University of Alabama (Roll Tide!).
-They have been researching the possibilities of treating Fibromyalgia, chronic pain, and IBS using a combination of anti-virals usually used to treat HSV-1 (cold sores).
+Of course, all of that brings us to the recent findings of Dr.’s Duffy and Pridgen at the University of Alabama (Roll Tide!).
+They have been researching the possibilities of treating Fibromyalgia, chronic pain, and irritable bowel syndrome using a combination of anti-virals usually used to treat HSV-1 (cold sores).